jcajka/fedora-docker-gccgo/README.md

 # fedora-docker-gccgo
-Fedora docker(and BR) specfiles modified to use gcc-go Also including changes that makes docker build on AArch64(using gcc-go, not yet send to upstream), but some test are failing there.
+Fedora docker(and BR) specfiles modified to use gcc-go.
+Also including changes that makes docker build on AArch64(using gcc-go, not yet send to upstream), but some test are failing there.
 It defenitely needs further investigation.

 ## Repos